elementary/stylesheet/README.md

 ## Testing

+This stylesheet doesn't need to be compiled.
+It is recommended to make a symbolic link from the source directory to /usr/share/themes for testing:

+    ln -s /path/to/your/branch /usr/share/themes/

+Apps will need to be restarted or the system stylesheet will need to be changed for your changes to take effect.

+You can also test changes live with Gtk Inspector.
+Make sure you have Gtk development libraries installed:

+    apt-get install libgtk-3-dev

+Open an app you wish to test your changes on.
+Open Gtk Inspector with the keyboard shortcut Shift + Ctrl + D, then navigate to the tab "Custom CSS".
+Your changes here will take immediate effect on the focused app.

 We use [stylelint](http://stylelint.io/) for CSS linting.
 For testing locally:
 * You will need `npm` installed.
 * Run `npm install` to grab stylelint.
 You will only need to do this once.